Your Property. Our Priority.

 The Good Traits

 • They are also a “predator insect.”
-These insects eat pest insects (like spiders and praying mantises do) and provide some natural pest control.
+These insects eat pest insects (like spiders and praying mantises) and provide some natural pest control.

 • They do not damage plants.

-• They are native to Pennsylvania (they are not an invasive insect).
+• They are native to Pennsylvania, not an invasive species.

 The Bad Traits

-• The female cicada killers can deliver a good sting if you step on one in bare feet or one gets tangled in your clothing.
+• The female cicada killers sting if you step on one in bare feet or if one gets tangled in your clothing.

-• They also burrow in the lawn, and the soil excavation can be pretty bad – especially with large infestations.
+• They also burrow in the lawn, and the soil excavation can be pretty bad, especially with large infestations (which are commonly thought to be from rodents).

 • They can be a huge nuisance.
 Try having fun at a picnic when dozens of cicada killers are buzzing around your yard.

-• Skunks are attracted to a cicada killer nest and like to dig them up to eat the cicadas.
+• Skunks are attracted to cicada killer nests, digging them up to eat the cicadas.

 If you have questions about how dangerous cicada killers are, feel free to text or call us at 610-944-0408.
 Green Giant can help with cicada killers as well as with bee and wasp removal.

-• The females will sting and paralyze the cicada.
+• The female stings and paralyzes the cicada.

-• The Cicada Killer will pick up the paralyzed cicada and fly it to a tunnel.
+• The Cicada Killer picks up the paralyzed cicada and flies it to a tunnel.

-• The females will then inject their eggs into the live cicada!
+• The females inject their eggs into the live cicada.

-• The cicada will become the food source for the young cicada killers.
+• The cicada then becomes the food source for the young cicada killers.

-• When the eggs hatch, these little darlings will feast on the (still alive) cicadas!
+• When the eggs hatch, the larvae will feast on the cicadas!